-The girls and I are focusing power words to help each other remember our good qualities – strong, caring, kind, creative, unique, etc. Each of us tells one another something we admire one another using a power word, and we choose one for ourselves and focus on these qualities during the day.
+The girls and I are focusing on power words to help each other remember our good qualities – strong, caring, kind, creative, unique, etc. Each of us tells one another something we admire one another using a power word, and we choose one for ourselves and focus on these qualities during the day.

 I started doing this because my girls are getting older and I want them to focus on their good qualities.
 It’s too easy to get stuck wishing you were skinnier, had different clothes, remembering not to flare your nostrils in public, etc. I just want my kids to remember how amazing they are.
 Which is how the whole Valentine’s Day lunchbox idea came together.
 I wanted to incorporate our power words into their lunchbox somehow and the Valentine’s Day theme seemed like a perfect place to start.